Child trafficking in India: Forms

-Involuntary Domestic Servitude
+Involuntary domestic servitude

 Children are very vulnerable when it comes to domestic servitude.
 Often children are told that they will be offered excellent wages to work as a domestic helper in middle-class homes, but they usually end up being severely underpaid, abused, and sometimes sexually assaulted.
 This particular type of trafficking is hard to detect because it takes place inside private homes where there is no public enforcement.
 Every year hundreds of thousands of girls are trafficked from rural India to work as domestic helpers in the urban areas.

-Forced Child Labor
+Forced child labor

 Legally, children in India are allowed to do light work, but they are often trafficked for bonded labour and domestic work, and are worked far beyond what is allowed in the country.
 Children are also forced to work as bonded labourers in brick and stone quarries to pay off family debts owed to moneylenders and employers.
 They are often forced to work in the use of contraptions that bound them to be unable to escape and then forced to submit to control.
 Others may be bound by abuse whether physical, emotional, or sexual.
 Children from India's rural areas migrate or are trafficked for employment in industries, such as spinning mills, cottonseed production, manual work, domestic work in family homes, stone quarrying, brick kilns and tea gardens amongst others, where they are forced to work in hazardous environments for little or no pay.
 Those forced into labor lose all freedom, being thrown into the workforce, essentially becoming slaves, and losing their childhood.